-If you are a veteran or a veteran’s spouse with a sick or disabled spouse that needs help with eating, bathing, undressing, or taking medications our VA Accredited may be able to help.
+If you are a veteran or a veteran’s spouse with a sick or disabled spouse that needs help with eating, bathing, undressing, or taking medications our attorney may be able to help.
 This VA Benefit can potentially relieve the financial burden of obtaining the services you need, whether in your home, in the care of family or friend, in a nursing home, or in an assisted living home.
 We will guide you through the Veterans Administration’s complicated application process.

 Trust and Estate Planning Attorney

 Atlas Law, PLC serves all of Metro Detroit, Ann Arbor, and Southeast Michigan.
 He can help you with your VA Benefits questions.
 If you need assistance with your day to day activities you may also consider Veteran’s Aid and Attendance Benefits.